swataxioffice-netizen/sarathi-book/PROMOTION_PLAN.md

         > ✅ Calculate Fare (Round Trip/Drop)
         > ✅ Send PDF Invoice on WhatsApp
         > ✅ Track Expenses
+        > ✅ Document Expiry Alerts & Offers
         >
         > 👇 Install Free:
         > https://sarathibook.com"

 ### 2. Facebook Groups (High Volume)
-Tamil Nadu has massive driver union groups on Facebook (e.g., "Chennai Call Taxi Drivers", "TamilNadu Tourism Drivers").
+India has massive driver union groups on Facebook (e.g., "All India Tourist Permit Drivers", "Drivers of India", "Chennai Call Taxi Drivers").

 *   **Strategy:** Don't just spam links.
 Solve problems.
 *   **Post Type 1 (The Question):**
     > "Brothers, which app are you using for GST bills?
-I found this new free website sarathibook.com, it's very fast for creating PDF receipts."
+I found this new free website sarathibook.com, it's very fast for creating PDF receipts and alerting about insurance expiry."
 *   **Post Type 2 (The Value):**
-    > "Share the fare calculation screenshot for a generic rote (e.g., Chennai to Trichy) and ask: 'Is this rate correct?' - Use the screenshot from Sarathi Book to subtly promote the tool."
+    > "Share the fare calculation screenshot for a generic rote (e.g., Delhi to Agra or Chennai to Trichy) and ask: 'Is this rate correct?' - Use the screenshot from Sarathi Book to subtly promote the tool."

 ### 3. YouTube Shorts / Reels (Visual Demo)
 Drivers watch YouTube/Reels while waiting.